Selling your car during the coronavirus (COVID-19) crisis

 What will the impact of coronavirus be on car valuations and prices?

-According to car valuation specialists Cap HPI, in March this year used car values fell by 2.2% as a direct consequence of the coronavirus outbreak.
+According to car valuation specialists Cap HPI, in March 2020, used car values fell by 2.2% as a direct consequence of the coronavirus outbreak.

 As retail and trade demand declined in the latter half of the month, there was an average drop in value of 2.2% (£275), based on three-year-old cars, with 60,000 miles on the clock.
 Whereas, newer models — one-year-old used cars, at the 20,000 point — saw a drop of 1.8% (£425).

 Prices have since recovered in 2021 however.
-Although short-term valuation forecasts are predicting no change to values in the long term, if government-imposed travel restrictions keep motor dealerships closed for a prolonged period, it could lead to further drops if retail sales do not pick up.
+Although short-term valuation forecasts are predicting no change to values in the long term, if government-imposed restrictions keep motor dealerships closed for a prolonged period, it could lead to further drops if retail sales do not pick up.

 Can you sell your car online during the lockdown?